 One established campground is available all year round in the park for campers who want to stay a couple of days or more.
 The campsite has very basic amenities including vault toilets and water spigots.

-There are also several public campgrounds and dispersed camping areas in the Cibola National Forest nearby.
+There are also several public campgrounds and dispersed camping areas in New Mexico.

 Things To Do Near El Morro National Monument: